gammasim/workflows/README.md

 ## Introduction

-CWL implementations of simtools workflows.
+CWL implementations of simtools workflows:

+- workflows for setting and validation of parameters are in [./workflows](./workflows).
+- command line tools used in these workflows and calling simtools applications are in [./workflows/tools](./workflows/tools).

 ## Getting started